zolrath/wemux/README.md

 ### Changing Hostnames

-  The ability to change hostnames can be disabled entirely by setting `allow_host_change="false"`
+  The ability to change hostnames can be enabled by setting `allow_host_change="true"`

 ### Listing Hostnames